What degrees qualify for a CNS?

 Are there restrictions on re-taking the exam?

-Candidates may take the examination an unlimited number of times as long as they continue to meet the eligibility requirements.
+Candidates may take the examination one time per calendar year as they continue to meet the eligibility requirements.
 In order to retake the exam, candidates must submit a Reexamination Application and a $200 examination fee.

 When will I be notified of the exam results?